 KATMANDU, Nepal (AP) _ It took Slovenian climber Davo Karnicar four days to reach the summit of 29,035-foot Mount Everest, but only five hours to come down _ on skis.

-With a camera on his helmet and without ever taking off his skis, the 38-year-old ski instructor made it from the summit to the base camp at 17,500 feet on Oct.
-7, becoming the first person to complete the whole trip in one run.
+With a camera on his helmet, the 38-year-old ski instructor skied nonstop from the summit to the base camp at 17,500 feet on Oct.
+7, becoming the first person to ski nonstop from the top of Everest.

 ``I want to celebrate and feel the success for the rest of my life.
 This is just great,″ Karnicar told The Associated Press on Monday after returning from the mountain.